Get insider access

 Notable Mentions

-• Logitech G PRO X SUPERLIGHT 2: The Logitech G PRO X SUPERLIGHT 2 is a close competitor to the Razer Viper V2 Pro and an outstanding alternative as its symmetrical shape is a bit more accommodating to a wider range of hand sizes and grip types.
-It also has a higher maximum polling rate of 2000Hz out of the box.
-Its overall sensor performance falls short compared to the Razer mouse.
-It also doesn't feel quite as sturdy, and its stock mouse feet aren't as high-quality.
+• Logitech G PRO X SUPERLIGHT 2: The Logitech G PRO X SUPERLIGHT 2 is a close competitor to the Razer Viper V3 Pro.
+Its symmetrical shape is a bit more accommodating to a wider range of hand sizes and grip types.
+However, It doesn't feel quite as sturdy, and its stock mouse feet don't glide as smoothly.
 See our review

-• Razer Viper Mini Signature Edition: Incredibly, the Razer Viper Mini Signature Edition offers slightly better sensor performance than our top pick, the Razer Viper V2 Pro.
+• Razer Viper Mini Signature Edition: Incredibly, the Razer Viper Mini Signature Edition offers marginally better sensor performance than our top pick, the Razer Viper V3 Pro.
 It also has an unusual magnesium alloy exoskeleton body, making it even lighter but just as sturdy.
-On top of it all, it's the first mouse that supports a wireless 8000Hz polling rate.
 We don't recommend it as our top pick because it's only being released in tiny batches and is much more expensive than just about everything else on the market.
 See our review

-• WLmouse BEAST X: The WLmouse BEAST X performs similarly to our top pick, the Razer Viper V2 Pro.
-It's also significantly lighter than the Razer, thanks to its magnesium alloy exoskeleton body.
-It also supports a higher 4000Hz polling rate out of the box, whereas the Razer requires a separate 'HyperPolling' dongle to achieve higher polling rates.
-Its magnesium alloy body is fairly small and has cutouts that make it less comfortable for many users.
+• WLmouse Beast X: The WLmouse BEAST X performs similarly to our top pick, the Razer Viper V3 Pro.
+Thanks to its magnesium alloy exoskeleton body, it's also significantly lighter than the Razer.
+Its magnesium alloy body is fairly small and has cutouts, making it less comfortable for many users.
+It also only supports a maximum polling rate of 4000Hz, compared to the Razer's 8000Hz.
 See our review

-• Pwnage StormBreaker: The Pwnage StormBreaker performs just as well as the Razer Viper V2 Pro but has a somewhat larger, right-handed shape.
-This mouse also natively supports a higher maximum polling rate of 2000Hz, and its magnesium alloy body design makes it slightly lighter.
+• Pwnage StormBreaker: The Pwnage StormBreaker performs just as well as the Razer Viper V3 Pro but has a somewhat larger, right-handed shape.
+Its magnesium alloy body design makes it slightly lighter.
 Its major downside is that its magnesium alloy body has cutouts that make it less comfortable without adding grip tape, and it's quite a bit more expensive than the Razer mouse.
 See our review

 Recent Updates